 When I talk to small business owners who are wanting to create their own product photographs at home with their smartphone, I hear of frustration and struggles to get it “just so”.
 They feel flat and frustrated and it doesn’t have to be that way.

-By photographing your products with our 3 main tips, you simply cannot go wrong.
+Taking your own product photographs during lockdown, follow our 3 main tips, you simply cannot go wrong.

-I hope these 3 tips will help transform your photography and create amazing images that sell.
+I hope these 3 tips to taking your own product photographs during lockdown and create amazing images that sell will help you!
 We regularly hold online workshops to help with just this, you can find them at our Facebook page and website.

 Take care for now,